Extended events in SQL server- top 5 use

 Events and Event Providers

-Events are certain occurrences or activities that you want to record within the SQL Server instance.
-Each event has a provider or source, that is a source of events.
-There are several event sources offered by SQL Server that address various facets of the database engine, including query execution, transactions, failures, and more.
+Events are certain occurrences or activities you want to record within the SQL Server instance.
+Each event has a provider or source that is a source of events.
+Several event sources offered by SQL Server address various facets of the database engine, including query execution, transactions, failures, and more.

 Targets

-Targets specify where the event data that was recorded will be saved.
+Targets specify where the recorded event data will be saved.
 Files, ring buffers, and event counters are just a few of the target types that Extended Events support.
 Depending on your needs for monitoring and analysis, you may select the best target.
 For instance, you might use a ring buffer for real-time monitoring or a file destination to save data for later analysis.

 Actions and Predicates

 Actions are extra details connected to an event that might offer context or further information about the event.
 Predicates are requirements that must be satisfied for an event to be recorded.
-You may modify the information that is recorded for each event and eliminate unnecessary information by using actions and predicates.
+You may modify the recorded information for each event and eliminate unnecessary information by using actions and predicates.

 Packages and Templates

-To make the process of establishing event sessions simpler, packages are pre-defined collections of events and configuration variables.
-Reusable settings known as templates may be used to quickly generate event sessions.
+To simplify establishing event sessions, packages are pre-defined collections of events and configuration variables.
+Reusable settings known as templates may be used to generate event sessions quickly.
 They offer a practical method to set up event capture for frequent occurrences.

 Global Fields and Actions

-Data that is automatically added to each event in a session of events are called global fields and actions.
+Global fields and actions are data that are automatically added to each event in a session of events.
 These can include specifics about the session, the event’s timestamp, and other system-related information.
-The collected events have context thanks to global fields.
+Thanks to global fields, the collected events have context.

 Event Queues and Buffers

-Before processing and writing to targets, collected events are temporarily stored in event queues.
-The flow of events between the event session and the targets is controlled by event queues.
-They guarantee that events are handled effectively and sent to the intended recipients.
+Event queues temporarily store collected events before processing and writing to targets.
+They control the flow of events between the event session and the targets and guarantee that events are handled effectively and sent to the intended recipients.

 Schedulers and Workers

 Workers are in charge of processing and managing events, whereas schedulers oversee task execution connected to events.
-To effectively handle the duty of event capture and processing, the design makes use of many schedulers and workers.
+The design uses many schedulers and workers to handle event capture and processing effectively.

 Extended Events in SQL Server